-Led by Dr. Erich Seamon, the University of Idaho’s Health, Agriculture, and Climate (HAC) research laboratory engages in transdisciplinary research to model the impacts of human health given climate change, across time and space.
+Led by Dr. Erich Seamon, the University of Idaho’s Health, Agriculture, and Climate (HAC) research laboratory engages in transdisciplinary research to model and visualize the spatiotemporal dynamics of human health, climate, and agriculture, as well as other related factors.
 We are funded by Idaho’s Institute for Modeling, Collaboration, and Innovation (IMCI).

 Recent News